ente-io/ente/web/docs/dependencies.md

 It is more lower level than Next, but the bells and whistles it doesn't have are the bells and whistles (and the accompanying complexity) that we don't need in some cases.

+## Photos

+### Misc

+-   "sanitize-filename" is for converting arbitrary strings into strings that are suitable for being used as filenames.